arc blue

 For all applicants, the interview will involve:

-• Interview with two members of the engineering team (10 minutes).
-We will ask you about your interests and why you want to study engineering
+• A sit-down interview with members of the engineering team, who will ask you about your interests and why you want to study electrical engineering

 Fees, Finance and Funding